Last Updated on

 Are there particular upgrades you’d like to see?

 “In this day and age, it’s mostly software upgrades.”
 Interview with Super Hornet Pilot

 So let’s look at how IoT is changing our current forces and how they are benefiting from the development of F-35 technologies.

 Making the 1970s Relevant in 2016

 The majority of the current US fighter jets are based on ideas from the 1960s and designs from the 1970s.
-The F-16 went into full scale development in 1975.
-Prior to this was design, prototyping, and vendor competition.
+The F-16 went into full-scale development in 1975.
+Prior to this were design, prototyping, and vendor competition.
 That’s an old plane!
 What else from the 70s do you still use as part of your daily life?
 Not much.

 To put that in perspective, here’s a car from the same vintage (in fact from 1977):